mariusmu/dhis2-message-app/Readme.md

 Note: This respository only contains the message app.
 The social sharing app will have its own respository

+Note: To make the app work, you also need to install [https://github.com/mariusmu/dhis2-jmo-fileserver]

 This app is made for the DHIS2 platform, and will add extra functionality to the message feature.